rahulphadke/JaxRs/README.md

-This Repo is created by Rahul Phadke to study JAX-RS It has 2 projects :
+This repository is created by Rahul Phadke to study JAX-RS It has 2 projects :
 1) jaxrsWebapp01 : is a Dynamic Webapp created in Eclipse.
 It runs on Tomcat server.
 Important programs are :
   * EmployeeService.java     - JAX-RS resource class, supports access from same origin